-Year to 31 March 2022 2021
+Year to 31 March 2023 2022

-£'000 £'000
+Number Number

-Weighted number of ordinary shares in issue 453,066,186 442,947,561
+Weighted number of ordinary shares in issue 453,890,405 453,066,186

-Effect of dilutive potential ordinary shares 4,106,908 11,338,201
+Effect of dilutive potential ordinary shares (when profitable) 2,059,553 4,106,908

-457,173,094 454,285,762
+455,949,958 457,173,094

-The Group has one category of security potentially dilutive to ordinary shares in issue, being those share options granted to employees where the exercise price (plus the remaining expected charge to profit under IFRS 2) is less than the average price of the Company's ordinary shares during the period in issue.
+The Group has two categories of potentially dilutive ordinary share.
+The first is share options granted to employees where the exercise price (plus the remaining expected charge to profit under IFRS 2 per option) is less than the average price of the Company's ordinary shares during the period.
 The weighted average number of shares for the calculation of diluted earnings per share is computed using the treasury share method.